 With a chuckle, the driver responded, "I know."

 Soon we were on the road again toward Charleston and points south.

-I observed how that crippled arm man did manage fairly well eating his meal, yet with some difficulty having limited use of one hand.
-My heart went out to him, spiritually as well as physically, it being apparent he lacked the real joy and peace, only available through Jesus even through trying times.
+I observed how that man with the crippled arm did manage reasonably well eating his meal, yet with some difficulty having limited use of one hand.
+My heart went out to him, spiritually as well as physically, apparent that he lacked the real joy and peace, only available through Jesus even through trying times.

 The woman, with whom the bitter, disabled man mainly conversed, reached her destination at Ashland, Kentucky, in the dark hours of the night.
-The bitter, crippled arm man reached his destination at Huntington, West Virginia.
+That angered injured arm man reached the end of his trip at Huntington, West Virginia.
 At Charleston, West Virginia, we yet again changed drivers.
-It was also time again to service and refuel the bus.
+It was also time once more to service and refuel the bus.
 Thus, we all left the bus while that servicing took place.
 An incredible surprise awaited me inside the bus terminal.

-The bus at last on its way again south, the next to the last leg of my trip home was from Charleston, West Virginia to Charlotte, North Carolina.
+The bus at last on its way again south, the next to the final leg of my trip home was from Charleston, West Virginia to Charlotte, North Carolina.
 We had yet another driver.

 (Whew, I took, a cross-country run by bus several years ago—certainly a long trip, to put it mildly, for people headed that far, not one I care to experience again, anytime soon —uh, not at all.)

 Soon, my bus was on its way again, also, continuing its southbound trek; next stop, Charlotte, North Carolina.
 I had another sitting partner.
 "Is somebody sitting here?" he asked me as he sat down.